Nick-Liou/Gem5/Third_Assignment/README.md

 In a CPU, dynamic power is caused by logic gates changing state.
 Leakage power is caused by transistor leakage current and happens even when no change of state is necessary.

 Dynamic power depends on the characteristics of the program executed, because certain CPU modules/instructions may consume more power than others.
-Leakage power is constant.
+Leakage power is constant and does not get affected by the program.

-Since we are talking about power, the execution time of a program doesn't directly affect these two metrics (assuming that the program's resource demands stay constant)
+Since we are talking about power, the execution time of a program doesn't directly affect these two metrics (assuming that the program's resource demands stay constant).
+But running a program for a long time can heat up the processor which depending on the coolling solution can set limitation on the dynamic power.

 ### 2. Assessing energy usage